grails-guides/grails-docker-external-services/README.md

-# GORM GraphQL with React and Apollo
+# Use docker to provide external services to your Grails app

 To build the guide run the following:

-    ./gradlew publish
+    ./gradlew publishGuide

 The generated documentation should be at build/docs/index.html.